RETAIL MARKET STUDY

 What this tells us is that Dillard’s (like any other department store that faces the same dilemma in the retail market) hasn’t found any singular means to identify itself, so it copies and hopes to steal a few customers from the high-end and low-end shops.

-Even Macy’s seems stuck in a world of tactics.
+That’s old retail tactics.
 Look at this Macy’s commercial from spring 2017.

 How about JC Penney as another example?
 Like Dillard’s, at JC’s we find some major brand names.
 All offered for the shopper seeking a big sale.